tmtsoftware/csw/docs/src/main/services/location.md

 Metadata given at point of registration is reflected in location model.
 This metadata information can be used to store additional info e.g. agentId for any component running on that agent.
 Metadata field is optional while registration, if not provided location will be reflected with empty metadata

 Following example shows adding metadata in `HttpRegistration`.
-Similarly, metadata can be added in `AkkaRegistration` as well as `TcpRegistration`.
+Similarly, metadata can be added in `PekkoRegistration` as well as `TcpRegistration`.
 Once location is registered `Metadata` associated can be used for any computation.

 Scala